-- 1. Delivery issues: in particular, the inability of RTOs to deliver in regional areas and the lack of available, qualified assessors (for all racing and breeding sectors). - 2.
+- 1. Delivery issues: in particular, - the inability of RTOs to deliver in regional areas and the lack of available, qualified assessors (for all racing and breeding sectors) - Caps that may exist on some RTOs (eg not for profit) on overall enrolment levels, resulting in requirements to choose which qualifications to offer - 2.
 The prohibitive costs of delivering formal training: in particular, having to bear the expense of developing and maintaining training and assessment materials, while retaining compliance professionals to ensure adherence to industry and safety regulations, as well as animal care and facility maintenance requirements. - There are specific issues with having suitable horses available for training delivery and the excessive amount of reporting and assessment of individual horses along with the safety issues related to the group size and supervision requirements of horse related training is very costly: there is no allowance / assessment of training costs in any state funding models - 3.
 An inability to access financial training support through apprenticeship/traineeship programs, or other funding mechanisms, due to the structure of the industry: many industry participants are sole traders, operating on a fee-for-service model with multiple clients across several states, which is inconsistent with supervised learning models currently being used in the VET system. - 4.
 The use of non-accredited training, either to compensate for the absence of RTOs or to enable timely up-skilling of industry participants (especially to avoid attempting to navigate the complexities of the Recognition of Prior Learning process). - 5.
 An industry-wide inability to attract new (especially younger) entrants to the workforce, especially in the occupations that are related to VET qualifications.
 While the IRC has considered how a career pathway can be developed, there are no resources to devote to a project of this type.